 Minnesota - Anderson said Minnesota PCA added a generic email inbox for HAB reporting.
 It added increased presence with about 45 notifications or complaints.
 In 2020, Minnesota did not have any reported animal illnesses or deaths.
 Minnesota PCA also developed recreational guidance values and made those available on a webpage for local government units.
-Anderson said she needs to follow up with the local government units to get feedback on the new webpage and guidance values.
+Anderson said she needs to follow up with the health departments and see if the criteria were adopted.
 Overall, Minnesota PCA did little monitoring this year, including for HABs.